victorlpgazolli/multiplatform-print/README.md

             count++
         }
     }

-    val screenshotState by rememberScreenshotState(1000) // refreshScreenshotTimeout is optional, if not provided the default value is 20ms
+    // refreshScreenshotTimeout param is optional, if not provided the default value is 20ms val screenshotState by rememberScreenshotState(1000)
         .startRecording()
         .collectAsState(null)